 This time Takeru was ready for it when the motorcycle surged forwards.
 Unlike before, the speed didn't scare him.
 He found himself wishing that they could go faster.
 The trees blurred past them as they sped back down the dirt road and onto the highway.
 Both he and Yamato leaned into the corners.
 The digivice beeped incessantly on his belt.

-It seemed to take an eternity to arrive back at their grandmother's house.
+It seemed to take an eternity to arrive back at their uncle's house.
 The motorcycle hadn't even fully stopped when Takeru jumped off, tossing his helmet onto the ground.
 He paused to grab his hat before jogging towards the house.

 They finally found Yamato's bag tucked beneath one of the beds.
 They both fell silent, holding their breath as they listened.
 Beep…beep…With a triumphant grin, Yamato dumped the contents of the bag onto the floor.